lucasvazq/cushead/README.md

 </html>
 ```

 If there isn't the <html> element, cant add the lang attribute.
-Same way, if there isn't the '$head$' string, cant add the custom head elements.
+Same way, if
+there isn't the '$head$' string, cant adds the custom head elements.

 #### 2 - Define personalized values